apache/celeborn-website/docs/docs/latest/migration.md

 # Migration Guide

 ## Upgrading from 0.2.1 to 0.3.0

-From 0.3.0 on the default value for celeborn.push.replicate.enabled is changed from true to false, users who want replication on should explicitly enable replication.
+From 0.3.0 on the default value for `celeborn.push.replicate.enabled` is changed from `true` to `false`, users who want replication on should explicitly enable replication.
 For example, to enable replication for Spark users should add the spark config when submitting job: spark.celeborn.push.replicate.enabled=true